 The Story of Valerie's House

 Valerie’s House is a concept a long time in the making.
-Valerie Melvin was just 31-years-old when she lost her life in an automobile accident in Fort Myers.
+Valerie Melvin was just 31-years-old when she lost her life in an automobile accident in Fort Myers in 1987.
 She left behind a loving husband and two small children, including Angela, then 10-years old.

-Valerie's House is modeled after the nationally-recognized and acclaimed Dougy Center for Grieving Children.
-Among other services, it provides open-ended peer support groups and activities for children to heal after a significant loss in their life.
+Although Valerie’s House is independently operated, Valerie's House is modeled on many of the concepts used at the nationally-recognized and acclaimed Dougy Center for Grieving Children in Portland, Oregon, which has been around for more than 30 years helping children grieve.
+Among other services, Valerie’s House provides open-ended peer support groups and activities for children to heal after a significant loss in their life.
 Valerie's House is not a formal counseling center, it is a community and a platform for individuals to come together, and share and mentor one another through grief.
 There is nothing of this kind in Southwest Florida for children on an ongoing basis.